 Yoga Mat Spray

 My yoga mat comes along everywhere I go and sometimes ends up smelling a little funky after being dragged in the sand, grass and in buses’ undercarriage.
 This spray kills bacteria and smells of cinnamon, making child pose a hell of a lot more pleasant.
 I also spray it on my backpack, running shoes and, ahem, day old t-shirts!
 It is apparently also good to keep puppies from chewing on things!
+If you are looking for a yoga experience in Bali, there are many yoga retreats to check out in Bali.

 Can you feel the exotic yet?